 - Do not share one stack of leaflets, and separate leaflet stacks between different people

-- Use hand sanitizer regularly if you are able to
+- Use hand sanitizer regularly

 - Wash your hands before and after leafletting

 It’s important to keep yourself and your community safe while doing mutual aid.
 Continue to follow guidance including wearing masks, washing hands regularly and social distancing.
 Use your judgment while running errands or in interactions with self-isolated people.